aalyria/aalyria.github.io/src/southbound_interface_developer_guide.md

 The telemetry service is made up of a single method: `ExportMetrics`.
 An agent may call this method to push metrics to Spacetime.
-Each pushed datapoint is accompanied by a timestmap indicating when the datapoint was observed.
+Each pushed datapoint is accompanied by a timestamp indicating when the datapoint was observed.

 Supported metrics include:
 * Interface metrics, including operational state (up, down, etc.) and standard